leeroyhannover/DeBCR/README.md

+# DeBCR
-# DeBCR: denoising, deblurring, and optical deconvolution using a physics-informed neural network for light microscopy and cryo-ET
+### Denoising, deblurring, and optical deconvolution using a physics-informed neural network for light microscopy and cryo-ET

 **DeBCR** is a physics-informed deep learning model for light and electron microscopy image restorations (deblurring, denoising, and deconvolution).